PyORBIT-Collaboration/JPARC_Accelerator/README.md

 The PyORBIT scripts and data related to the whole JPARC accelerator: Linac, RCS, and MR.

 # JPARC Linac
-At this moment it includes the SNS-stile XML JPARC's linac lattice file generator.
+At this moment it includes the SNS-style XML JPARC's linac lattice file generator.
 The generator uses JPARC version of the XAL xml file as a source of the lattice data.
 It also includes test scripts for JPARC linac model for PyORBIT.
 The PyORBIT code was also modified: the JPARC Lattice Factory (for linacs) was added, because the JPARC linac has some differencces from the SNS linac.